 I had an absolutely wonderful time there and I feel very fortunate for having had the chance to experience (and photograph) that beautiful kaleidoscope of stories, cultures, colors, landscapes and traditions.

 From March to July 2016, I cycled over 5,000km from Bogota (Colombia) to Lima (Peru), an adventure that profoundly changed me for better.

-I might be a dreamer, but I certainly would not be living such a wonderful adventure for the past eight years if I had not dreamed - and believed in my skills, hard work and perseverance to make my dreams come true.
+I might be a dreamer, but I certainly would not be living such a wonderful adventure for the past decade if I had not dreamed - and believed in my skills, hard work and perseverance to make my dreams come true.
 So I take that as a compliment.
 Thank you, mom! :)